 STATUS: The study’s feasibility cost-sharing agreement (FCSA) was executed with the States of New York and New Jersey, represented by the New York State Department of Environmental Conservation and the New Jersey Department of Environmental Protection, on July 15, 2016.
-In addition to these two non-federal study sponsors, the study is also being done in full partnership with New York City represented by the Mayor’s Office.
+In addition to these two non-federal study sponsors, other agency stakeholders, including New York City, are partnered with the study.

-USACE has scoped the study in coordination with the non-federal partners and other regional agency stakeholders resulting in a working study estimate of $19.4M and six years of active study to complete the effort with the issuance of a Chief of Engineer’s Report.
-This study cost and schedule was given an interim exemption from the Assistant Secretary of the Army (Civil Works) on October 31, 2018, which has subsequently expired in September 2020, due to lack of continued federal funding in fiscal years 2020 and 2021.
+USACE scoped the study in coordination with the non-federal partners and other regional agency stakeholders resulting in an initial working study estimate of $19.4M and six years to complete the study with the issuance of a Chief of Engineer’s Report.
+This study cost and schedule was given an interim exemption from the Assistant Secretary of the Army (Civil Works) on October 31, 2018.

 Bryce W. Wisemiller